aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 6. Click Start E2E Testing Button, this will open a page with all test cases.
 7. Click the link with the test case name to run inside the grid, this will trigger the test case and display a list with all the steps the test case followed

-Cypress will normally give a description for erros that happen during the test, for more details open the browser console.
+Cypress will normally give a description for errors that happen during the test, for more details open the browser console.

 ### Writing End To End Tests